-We are an innovative pharmaceutical company focused on developing, acquiring, and commercializing innovative pharmaceutical products that fulfill an unmet need in patients suffering from rare diseases.
-The Company currently has three commercial rare disease products, ALKINDI SPRINKLE® for the treatment of adrenocortical insufficiency, Carglumic Acid for the treatment of acute hyperammonemia due to N-acetylglutamate synthase (NAGS) deficiency, and Betaine Anhydrous for the treatment of homocystinuria, and has three additional product candidates in late-stage development.
-The Company is developing dehydrated alcohol injection, which has received Orphan Drug Designation for the treatment of methanol poisoning, ZENEO® hydrocortisone autoinjector for the treatment of adrenal crisis, and ET-400.
+We are an innovative pharmaceutical company focused on developing, acquiring, and commercializing innovative products to address unmet needs in patients suffering from rare diseases.
+The Company currently has three commercial rare disease products, ALKINDI SPRINKLE® for the treatment of adrenocortical insufficiency, Carglumic Acid for the treatment of hyperammonemia due to N-acetylglutamate synthase (NAGS) deficiency, and Betaine Anhydrous for the treatment of homocystinuria, and has four additional product candidates in late-stage development.
+The Company is developing dehydrated alcohol injection, which has received Orphan Drug Designation for the treatment of methanol poisoning, ZENEO® hydrocortisone autoinjector for the treatment of adrenal crisis, ET-400, and ET-600.

-In addition, the Company is entitled to royalties or milestone payments from six FDA-approved products that the Company developed and outlicensed.
-The products are Alaway® Preservative Free, EPRONTIATM, Cysteine Hydrochloride, Zonisade®, Biorphen®, and Rezipres®.
+In addition, the Company is entitled to royalties or milestone payments from four FDA-approved products and one product candidate under development that the Company developed and out-licensed.
+The products are EPRONTIA®, Cysteine Hydrochloride, Zonisade®, Biorphen®, and Lamotrigine Oral Suspension.